| |

 ganglioneuronal elements).
 Often as a paraneoplastic phenomenon (thymoma & small cell lung cancer).

-- pigment: brownish pigment is likely to be demonstrable by the iron stain as hemosiderin in the following significant patterns7, 8...
+- pigment: if one iron-stains each gastric biopsy, around 4%8 of cases will be positive; but, simply noting brownish pigment by H&E is a lower percentage & pigment is likely to be demonstrable by the iron stain as hemosiderin in the following significant patterns7, 8...

 - gastric lumenal surface pattern: probaly reflects therapeutic iron intake.

-- within lamina propria or granulation tissue: probaly reflects direct iron therapy pill damage.
+- within lamina propria or granulation tissue: probaly reflects direct oral iron therapy pill damage.

-- within lamina propria histiocytes only: probably reflects prior mucosal hemorrhage from any number of possible etiologies.
+- within lamina propria histiocytes only: probably reflects prior mucosal hemorrhage from any number of possible etiologies or oral intake [L09-4478].

 -